Amazon Marketplace

 BS is an Amazon badge displayed when a product is the top seller in its category.
 The Best Seller badge increases credibility and purchase intent.
 Achieving and maintaining this award is an important goal for many sellers.

-Open term pageBSA
+Open glossary pageBSA

 Business Services/Solutions Agreement